Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Relations to the Ehrenfest classification of phase transitions

 But if $E$ is continuous, then it follows from the compactness of $\mathcal{P}(X)$ that the rhs above is equal to the infimum of $E.$ \end{proof} Finally, we make the following observation (which applies in particular to Riesz interactions when $\mu_{0}$ satisfies a Bernstein-Markov inequality): \begin{lem} Assume that $e^{-H^{(N)}}$is continuous on $X^{N}$ and that there exists a sequence $\epsilon_{N}$ in $\R,$ tending to zero, such that

 Then there is a zeroth-order phase transition at $T=0$ iff

 \end{lem}

-\begin{proof} By the continuity assumption $\lim_{T\rightarrow0}F_{N,T}=\inf_{X^{N}}\frac{1}{N}H^{(N)}.$ Moreover, if the inequality in the lemma holds then necessarily $f(0)=\lim_{N\rightarrow\infty}\inf_{X^{N}}\frac{1}{N}H^{(N)}.$ Hence, the rhs in \ref{eq:neq} is equal to $f(0),$ while the lhs is equal to $\lim_{T\rightarrow0}f(T).$ \end{proof} While there is an abundance of first and second order phase transitions in the physics and mathematics literature, zeroth-order phase transition appear to be of a rather pathological nature.
+\begin{proof} By the continuity assumption $\lim_{T\rightarrow0}F_{N,T}=\inf_{X^{N}}\frac{1}{N}H^{(N)}.$ Indeed, in general, the $L^{p}(\mu_{0})-$norms of a bounded function $f$ on a compact set $K$ converge, as $p\rightarrow\infty,$ to the essential sup $\left\Vert f\right\Vert _{L^{\infty}(K,\mu_{0})}$ (compare Step 3 in the proof of Prop \ref{prop:det as BM}).
+In the present case $f=e^{-H^{(N)}}$ is continuous and hence the essential sup coincides with the ordinary sup.
+Moreover, if the inequality in the lemma holds then necessarily $f(0)=\lim_{N\rightarrow\infty}\inf_{X^{N}}\frac{1}{N}H^{(N)}.$ Hence, the rhs in \ref{eq:neq} is equal to $f(0),$ while the lhs is equal to $\lim_{T\rightarrow0}f(T).$ \end{proof} While there is an abundance of first and second order phase transitions in the physics and mathematics literature, zeroth-order phase transition appear to be of a rather pathological nature.
 Still, there has been some speculations on zeroth-order phase transitions in the physics literature in the context of superfluidity (see \cite{ma}) and black holes \cite{g-k-m}.
 To the best of the authors knowledge there are, however, no previous examples of zeroth-order phase transitions in the rigorous sense described above.